Discount (band)

 Discount was an American punk rock band based in Gainesville, Florida.
-The band originally formed in Vero Beach, Florida in 1995, but relocated to Gainesville in 1999.
+The band originally formed in Vero Beach, Florida in 1995, but relocated to Gainesville in 1998.
 They performed their last show on August 19, 2000 at Market Street Pub in Gainesville, Florida.
-Members have gone on to form The Dead Weather, The Kills, The Kitchen, Black Cougar Shock Unit, Unitas, The Routineers, The Draft, Laserhead, Stolen Parts, Monikers, and Blab School.
+Members have gone on to form the Dead Weather, the Kills, the Kitchen, the Terror in Tiny Town, Black Cougar Shock Unit, Unitas, the Routineers, the Draft, Laserhead, Stolen Parts, Monikers, Young Ladies, and Blab School.